 Access to credit is one of the most critical issues young and beginning farmers face.
 The dollar does not go as far as it used to.
 Inflation continues to raise supply costs and the price of agricultural land is skyrocketing.
 Starting and maintaining a dairy farm requires significant capital investment, from purchasing land and equipment to acquiring livestock and feed.
 Traditional lending institutions often view agriculture as a high-risk industry.
 When you combine that with the limited or zero credit history many young farmers and ranchers have, it makes it difficult for them to secure loans through private lending institutions on favorable terms.
 Programs like the FSA's Guaranteed and Direct Farm Ownership and Operating Loans have been invaluable to the success of our farm and to many other young farmers and ranchers.
-These programs provide not only the necessary capital but also the flexibility and understanding of the unique challenges we face in agriculture in today's world would enable more young farmers to access the credit they need to start and sustain their operations.
+These programs provide not only the necessary capital but also the flexibility and understanding of the unique challenges we face in agriculture.
+Increasing the lending limits for these programs to more accurately reflect the costs of production agriculture in today's world would enable more young farmers to access the credit they need to start and sustain their operations.